billh93/att-quick-assignment/README.md

 ## Project Contents
 This project consists the following files and directories:

-* `vanilla` - This folder contains the solution to the first problem using vanilla JS.
+* `vanilla` - This folder contains the solution to the first assignment using vanilla JS.
-* `jquery` - This folder contains the solution to the first problem using jQuery.
+* `jquery` - This folder contains the solution to the first assignment using jQuery.
-* `react1` - This folder contains the solution to the first problem using React and a packaged called 'react-json-table'.
+* `react1` - This folder contains the solution to the first assignment using React and a packaged called 'react-json-table'.
-* `react2` - This folder contains the solution to the first problem using pure React.
+* `react2` - This folder contains the solution to the first assignment using pure React.
+* `perl` - This folder contains the solution to the database assignment using Perl and SQLite.
 * `README.md` - This read me file.

 ## Basic Instructions